Semantics (computer science)

-In programming language theory, semantics is the rigorous mathematical study of the meaning of programming languages.
+In programming language theory, semantics is the rigorous mathematical logic study of the meaning of programming languages.
 Semantics assigns computational meaning to valid strings in a programming language syntax.
+It is closely related to, and often crosses over with, the semantics of mathematical proofs.

 Semantics describes the processes a computer follows when executing a program in that specific language.
-This can be shown by describing the relationship between the input and output of a program, or an explanation of how the program will be executed on a certain platform, hence creating a model of computation.
+This can be done by describing the relationship between the input and output of a program, or giving an explanation of how the program will be executed on a certain platform, thereby creating a model of computation.

 History

-In 1967, Robert W. Floyd publishes the paper Assigning meanings to programs; his chief aim is "a rigorous standard for proofs about computer programs, including proofs of correctness, equivalence, and termination".
-Floyd further writes:
+In 1967, Robert W. Floyd published the paper Assigning meanings to programs; his chief aim was "a rigorous standard for proofs about computer programs, including proofs of correctness, equivalence, and termination".
+Floyd further wrote:

 A semantic definition of a programming language, in our approach, is founded on a syntactic definition.
 It must specify which of the phrases in a syntactically correct program represent commands, and what conditions must be imposed on an interpretation in the neighborhood of each command.

-In 1969, Tony Hoare publishes a paper on Hoare logic seeded by Floyd's ideas, now sometimes collectively called axiomatic semantics.
+In 1969, Tony Hoare published a paper on Hoare logic seeded by Floyd's ideas, now sometimes collectively called axiomatic semantics.

 In the 1970s, the terms operational semantics and denotational semantics emerged.